PGBBS/pgbbs.github.io/_pages/brown-bag.md

 # topic/format incubator

+- TODO implement Up/Down-Voting?
+- Tor and the Darkweb (https and .onion) at 32c3

 ## things that at least one of us would like to know/talk about

 - Recommender Systems (Manu)